csaurav/hotelapp/README.md

 1. bundle install
 2. yarn install
 3. bundle exec rails db:drop db:migrate db:seed
-4. bundle exec rails server -p 3002
+4. bundle exec rails server

 For running the specs:

 5. rspec spec

 Please note: I have used the seed file for generating the data for Rooms table